Classical economics: Value theory

 Classical economics tended to stress the benefits of trade.
-Its theory of value was largely displaced by marginalist schools of thought which sees "use value" as deriving from the marginal utility that consumers finds in a good, and "exchange value" (i.e. natural price) as determined by the marginal opportunity- or disutility-cost of the inputs that make up the product.
+Its theory of value was largely displaced by marginalist schools of thought which sees "use value" as deriving from the marginal utility that consumers find in a good, and "exchange value" (i.e. natural price) as determined by the marginal opportunity- or disutility-cost of the inputs that make up the product.
 Ironically, considering the attachment of many classical economists to the free market, the largest school of economic thought that still adheres to classical form is the Marxian school.

 Monetary theory

 British classical economists in the 19th century had a well-developed controversy between the Banking and the Currency School.
 This parallels recent debates between proponents of the theory of endogeneous money, such as Nicholas Kaldor, and monetarists, such as Milton Friedman.
 Monetarists and members of the currency school argued that banks can and should control the supply of money.
 According to their theories, inflation is caused by banks issuing an excessive supply of money.
 According to proponents of the theory of endogenous money, the supply of money automatically adjusts to the demand, and banks can only control the terms and conditions (e.g., the rate of interest) on which loans are made.